5 Reasons Your Toothpaste is Harming You

 Neem Oil

-Extracted from the evergreen Neem tree, Neem oil has many benefits for human health, including our oral hygiene.
-Naturally antibacterial, it helps to prevent cavities and remove plaque.
-It also reduces the risk of gum disease by combatting harmful bacteria.
+Extracted from the evergreen Neem tree, Neem oil has many benefits for human health.
+Its natural antibacterial properties help to prevent cavities, remove plaque, and reduce the risk of gum disease.

 A Safe Alternative for Your Teeth

-At Wellnesse, we promise to bring you safe and effective personal care products that help you protect your health and the health of your family.
+At Wellnesse, we promise to bring you safe and effective personal care products that help you protect your health and your family’s health.
+We use only clean, all-natural ingredients, most of which have the cleanest possible rating from the EWG.

 Resources